jbcallv/Maze/README.md

 # Maze
-2D maze generation and solver
+2D maze generation in C++ with various algorithms.

+# Purpose
+To learn about coding in C++ and different maze generation algorithms.

+# Installation
+1.)
+You must have Visual Studio 2019 installed.
+2.)
+Clone this repository.
+3.)
+Open the project in Visual Studio 2019.
+4.)
+Run the project.